sajithar99/MultipleTables-Material/README.md

-# MultipleTables-Material
+# Multiple_MatTableExample
-Multiple MatTables with Pagination and MatSort
+Multiple MatTbales with Pagination and MatSort